materna-se/declab/README.md

 cd ./client
 npm install
 ```

+Optionally, the environment variable `DECLAB_HOST` can be set to change the server endpoint.
+It defaults to `http://127.0.0.1:8080/declab-{version}/api`.

 #### Development
 In order to start the development server, the following command should be executed:
 ```